 Frequently Asked Questions

-Everything you’ve always wanted to know about finance and about our software.
+Everything you’ve always wanted to know about financial planning and about the EY Finance Navigator software.

 Which browser versions does Finance Navigator support?

 We recommend you use: Internet Explorer (version 10>), Windows Edge (12 or higher), Google Chrome (55 or higher), Firefox (50 or higher), Safari (9 or higher), IOS (versions 10, 9), Android (versions 7, 6 and 5), Windows Phone (versions 8 & 8.1)

 Does EY Finance Navigator integrate with 3rd party apps?